 #3.
 Not very many cultivation licenses have been given out and there are no in-country manufacturers at this time.
 Only 21 cultivation licenses have been applied for to-date and there are zero licensed manufacturers of CBD products locally.
 The laws are new and not yet set in stone so local businesses are being cautious.
 This means the products that are in high demand are currently being imported into South Africa from other countries.

 #4.
-There is a huge market potential for CBD oil sales in South Africa and right now 100% of the products are being imported from other countries.
+There is a huge market potential for CBD oil and disposable vape sales in South Africa and right now 100% of the products are being imported from other countries.
 CBD is a major buzzword in the health and wellness sectors with 6.4 million Google searched related to the products each month.
 This industry is heading towards the billion-dollar mark and is expected to be a 10 billion dollar industry by 2024.
 South African companies see this as a great investment opportunity.

 #5.
 Clicks and Dis-Chem became the first South African pharmacies to carry over-the-counter CBD oil products.
 Popular pharmacy retailers in South Africa are already stocking their shelves with CBD products by importing them from outside the region.
 CBD products started appearing on pharmacy shelves recently in Johannesburg and Cape Town.
 They are being shelved in the homeopathic goods aisles.

 Vaping Is On The Rise For CBD Users

 There are plenty of ways to ingest CBD oil such as drops, gummies, supplements, or vaping.
 While smoking might be out of fashion, vaping is back on the rise.
 CBD vape juice is made from a mixture of CBD oil and a carrier liquid that is used with a vaporizer.
 The vaporizer heats up the mixture creating a vape you can inhale.
 The vape juice can come in different flavors.